blurrycontour/zuul-gerrit/doc/source/configuration.rst

       if you rely on external databases which are not under your control.
       The default is to have no prefix.

+   .. attr:: migrations
+      :default: True

+      Whether to run the database migrations on startup.
+This can be useful in scenarios where, e.g., zuul-web has a read-only database connection and shall not attempt to update the database schema.

 .. _scheduler:

 Scheduler